NFSFU234FormValidation/nfsfu234-form-validation/ReadMe.md

     }

-    // We ca;; the displayError function to display the error. formValidator.displayError(errorDetails);
+    // We call the displayError function to display the error. formValidator.displayError(errorDetails);